 - If you do not access your accounts via SSL connection, the Log in via cPanelID option will not display in the login interface.

-- For more information, read our How to Configure Your Firewall for cPanel Services documentation.
+- For more information, read our How to Configure Your Firewall for cPanel & WHM Services documentation.

 - cPanelID is not the cPanelID External Authentication identity provider.

 - cPanelID is a username and password combination, while the cPanelID External Authentication identity provider allows you to link that cPanelID to your cPanel, WHM, or Webmail account and then log in.